kpisacic/EkoKartaZg-home-assistant-custom-component/README.md

   - type: string
 - station_id:
   - description: The station code of a specific weather station to use - see (#station_id)
-  - required: true
+  - required: false
   - type: string
+- lon:
+  - description: Longitude of location to use for closest station determination
+  - required: false
+  - type: float
+- lat:
+  - description: Latitude of location to use for closest station determination
+  - required: false
+  - type: float

 ## Sensor

-The `dhmz` sensor platform creates sensors based on DHMZ current conditions data and daily forecasts.
+The `eko_karta_zagreb` sensor platform creates sensors based on Eko Karta Zagreb current conditions.

-To add DHMZ weather to your installation, add the following to your `configuration.yaml` file:
+To add Eko Karta Zagreb sensor to your installation, place `custom_components/eko_karta_zagreb` folder and files in your `configuration` folder of home assistant, and add the following to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry